 To create a broad and ambitious curriculum, which provides opportunities for all pupils to develop clearly identified key knowledge, contextualised vocabulary and skills in all National Curriculum subjects, which ensures they are ready for the next stage of their education.
 We intend to put children’s personal development at the forefront, whilst building knowledge cumulatively throughout the child’s educational journey.
 The curriculum will clearly define the knowledge children will be expected to acquire at specific points during their education at Kerr Mackie, the sequence of learning in each subject and the links in each subject and between subjects over time.
-The curriculum is based soundly upon the school's values of: aspiration, responsibility, cooperation, resourcefulness, reflection, empathy, resilience, independence, readiness and confidence.
+The curriculum is based soundly upon the school's values of: community, challenge, confidence, curiosity and care.

 Teachers define key knowledge, vocabulary and skills and establish the best learning environment and activity to deliver this.
 Teachers are mindful of the knowledge that children need to acquire and retain in order to build on previous learning through a well-planned sequence of lessons.
 Each sequence of lessons is geared towards a clearly defined end point which is that the children are ready for the next stage of their learning.
 Teachers are clear about prior learning and revisit this with low stakes testing and by combining with a cumulative approach of introducing new knowledge.
 Teachers are constantly assessing whether or not the new knowledge has been retained before moving on in the sequence of planned lessons.